ni/labview-grpc-query-server/README.md

-# This Repo is no longer being maintained
+# This Repo Is No Longer Being Maintained

-## Future Development
 General gRPC support for LabVIEW is being developed here: https://github.com/ni/grpc-labview